chhantyal/PrayForNepal/README.md

 # Nepal Earthquake Relief Funds 2015

-On 25 April, 2015 7.8 magnitude earthquate struck Nepal and it's surrouding areas which claimed thousands of lives, damaged houses, ruined public infrastrucutre and devastated the entire country.
-Nepal is in need of your help.
+On 25 April, 2015 7.8 magnitude earthquate struck Nepal which claimed thousands of lives, damaged houses, ruined infrastrucutres and devastated the entire country.
+Nepal needs your help!

-They are many organizations already working on the cause.
-This is list of reliable organizations where you can donate and be assured that your donations will reach victims.
+This is list of reliable organizations where you can donate and **be assured that your donations will reach victims**.

 List of reliable organizations
 ------------------------------